VAUTPL/Hand_recognition/README.md

-# HAND_RECOGNITION
+##UNIVERSIDAD TECNICA PARTICULAR DE LOJA

+###HAND_RECOGNITION
 This project involves a research in object detection and intoning contours, to apply them in the detection of the hand and that in turn you detect the gestures of the hands.
 Is developed in C ++ and OpenCV 3.0 API.
 The code is free to be used and modified by anyone who wishes to do so.
 It was designed with the purpose of detecting a hand and recognizing how many fingers it has lifted.
-#UNIVERSIDAD TECNICA PARTICULAR DE LOJA

-#Professor
+###Professor
 •Rodrigo Barba lrbarba@utpl.edu.ec

-#Students:
+###Student:

 •Carlos Saca(cfsaca@utpl.edu.ec)

-#System Requirements
+###System Requirements

 •Ubuntu 16.4
 • An i3 or better processor.
 The faster the better, especially at high video resolutions.